arcsecond-io/oort/docs/index.md

 confirmation before proceeding.

 After a `oort watch` command is issued, oort will first walk through the whole folder tree and upload existing files.
+Then it will detect and upload any new file being added inside the watch folder (or in one of its subfolder).

+**All non-hidden files will be uploaded.**
+<span style='color: red;'>And data files will be compressed automatically before upload.</span>
+See below for details.

 ## Manage and Monitor